AmazonAppDev/amazon-iap-kotlin/README.md

 # Amazon IAP Kotlin Example

-This project is a simple demonstration of the [Amazon IAP API](https://developer.amazon.com/docs/in-app-purchasing/iap-overview.html)
+This project is a simple demonstration of the [Amazon IAP API](https://developer.amazon.com/docs/in-app-purchasing/iap-overview.html) on a Amazon Fire Tablet.

 ## 💻 Building the IAP demo